 - Guards and jail staff

 - The other inmates – what are they like?

 - Inmate programs and activities

 To get this information, you have to do a search for their driving history.

 Have you ever tried to search for someone’s criminal records?
 Was it an easy process?
-Did you search online or did you have to call the local courthouse? was the information you recieved correct?
+Did you search online or did you have to call the local courthouse?
+Was the information you received correct?
 There are many reasons that folks look up criminal backgrounds and records, and your account could make it easier for others.